databrickslabs/databricks-sync/docs/cmds/import.md

 ### Environment Variables

 * `TF_VAR_CLOUD` - Takes a value of `aws`, `azure` or `gcp` to specify the Cloud provider.
 Required variable.
 * `TF_VAR_PASSIVE` - Determines if databricks-sync will run in Passive Mode.
-The default value is set to `False` for DR scenarios; however, it can be set `True` for migrations.
+The default value is set to `False` for Active-Active migrations and DR scenarios; however, it can be set `True` for Active-Passive migrations and DR scenarios.
 * `GIT_PYTHON_TRACE` - Prints all the git commands run by databricks-sync.
 Valid value is 'full'.

 ### Options